solzimer/fileq/README.md

 * **truncate** : If *true*, previous queue status is reset, and a new empty queue is created.
 If *false*, a previously created queue is recovered.
 By default is set to *false*.
-* **max** : Maximum number of objects that will be stored in each file of the queue.
-By default, *max* is 100.
-* **bsize** : Size of each block.
-A stringified JSON object will be split in *bsize* blocks in order to be stored in file, so if this size is very small, recover the object will require more reads, and if **bsize** is too big, each queue file will have more size than desired.
-By default, *bsize* is 100.
-* **csize** : Size of the memory cache (in terms of number of objects).
-When reads are faster than writes, the process doesn't need to read the file to actually retrieve the objects from the queue.
 * **path** : Base folder to store *anonymous* queues when the path is not specified.
 By default, the base path is the os temporal folder.